gbbirkisson/gbb-is/content/posts/2023-02-02-duplicate-media-files/index.md

 ...
 ```

 **THESE ARE DUPLICATES** 🤨 Don't know how that happened, but they have the same `exif` data and look exactly the same.
 But still have different `md5` hash.
-I just managed to create a better way of finding them.
+I just managed to create a way to find these strange duplicates.
 This was pure dumb luck 🙃 Nice!

 I manually went over all those false-false positives, cleaned up and ran the scripts again.